Deformed SPDE models with an application to spatial modeling of significant wave height: The deformed SPDE model

-where $C_{\nu}$ is the Mat\'ern correlation function in \eqref{eq:matern} with smoothness parameter $\nu = \alpha - d/2$ \citep{lit:khristenko}.
-Thus, the parameters $\kappa$, $\nu$ and $\sigma$ has the same interpretations as for the standard Mat\'ern covariance, and $H$ controls the anisotropy where eigenvectors of $H$ with larger eigenvalues corresponds to directions with longer correlation ranges.
+where $C_{\nu}$ is the Mat\'ern correlation function in \eqref{eq:matern} with smoothness parameter $\nu = \alpha - d/2$~\citep{lit:khristenko}.
+Thus, the parameters $\kappa$, $\nu$ and $\sigma$ have the same interpretation as for the standard Mat\'ern covariance, and $H$ controls the anisotropy where eigenvectors of $H$ with larger eigenvalues correspond to directions with longer correlation ranges.
+The difference when $F(\psp)$ is allowed to vary in space is that $\kappa(\psp)$ and $H(\psp)$ should be interpreted as local correlation range and anisotropy explaining how the space is locally deformed in a neighborhood of point $\psp$.

-The model can be seen as an extension of the deformation model of \citep{lit:lindgren} to general $\alpha$ (they only considered $\alpha=2$).
-For the special case $\alpha=2$, \cite{lit:fuglstad} considered the related model